Ztickers

 What Are The Key Features?

-Ongoing additions of new stickers to the existing pack
+Ongoing additions of new sticker designs to the existing pack

 How much does it cost?

-Paid model anchored at $1.99, capturing revenue through a single upfront transaction for digital assets.
+Paid model anchored at $1.99, capturing value through a one-time transaction for a static digital asset library.

 Who Built It?